muak4/cars-spring-boot-service/README.md

 If you want to run this application outside of docker containers.
 You'll have to import this file using [Dbeaver](https://dbeaver.io/) or any other SQL client

+### API Security

+Basic JSON Web Tokens (JWTs) are integrated for API security.
+As I aim to keep things simple for this assignment, providing an overview of security is still a good idea.
+To use the APIs, users must authenticate through [Swagger](http://localhost:8080/swagger-ui.html).
+For that, the user needs to enter the value of the `secret` in the `Authorize` dialog.
+For now, the value of the `secret` is `this-is-a-secret-value`.
+After that, the user will be authenticated and now can access the APIs.

 ### API Endpoints